foo-software/lighthouse-check-orb/README.md

 Simple configuration or choose from a variety of features below.
 See the [example Lighthouse Check Orb implementation](#example-usage).

 - 💛 Lighthouse audit **multiple** URLs or just one.
-- 💛 Save a record of all your audits via [Automated Lighthouse Check](#usage-automated-lighthouse-check-api).
+- 💛 Save a record of all your audits via [Foo's Automated Lighthouse Check](#usage-foo-api).
 - 💗 Save HTML reports locally.
 - 💚 Upload HTML reports as artifacts.
 - 💙 Upload HTML reports to AWS S3.